-Many aspects of modern life style are detrimental to our health, and are obstacles to regaining health.
-Drugs and other quick fixes can only temporarily remove symptoms in chronic illness.
+Many aspects of the modern lifestyle are detrimental to our health and are obstacles to regaining health.
+Drugs and other quick fixes can only temporarily remove symptoms of chronic illness.
 In order to truly conquer chronic illness, the patient and the practitioner need to work together to identify potential obstacles, and set about eliminating them.

 If the patient is prepared to work on removing these obstacles to healing, the organs of elimination are freed up so that normal metabolic processes can start working again.
 This is essential before intervention with forms of alternative medicine such as Homeopathy, Acupuncture or Functional medicine can be fully effective.